 Think about what could help them take on the day

 We all have little things that can make us feel more like ourselves.
 It’s worth talking to your child about what makes them feel safe - what we sometimes call “putting our armour on”.
 This might be styling their hair in a way they like, having a conversation with a friend or family member, eating their favourite breakfast, doing power poses in the mirror or doing something fun the night before.

 Reflect and celebrate at the end of the day

-Consider what your child might want at the end of the day; it could be a chance to chat with you, seeing or speaking to a friend, having their favourite meal, or simply writing in a diary.
+Consider what your child might want at the end of the day; it could be a chance to chat with you, speaking to a friend, having their favourite meal, or simply writing in a diary.
 Celebrating each day at a time is incredibly important.

 Help them to speak up about their needs

 If there are particular things your child would like their school or new teacher to know about them, but feel unable to tell them in person, you could work with them to create a ‘pupil passport’ to let their new teacher know anything relevant for your child.
 This can be created with words, pictures or anything creative, and will help them feel empowered to voice their needs.